New evidence shows Trump was told many times there was no voter fraud — but he kept saying it anyway

 But the committee could put pressure on the Justice Department to act by unspooling evidence Trump was lying to his supporters and pushing his vice president to break the law.
 And the filing could be the start of an attempt to build the case to the public that Trump bears moral culpability for the violence that erupted on Jan.
 6.

-“I mean, he, he understood what he was doing was wrong,” said committee member Jamie Raskin (D-Md.) in an interview.
+“I mean, he, he understood what he was doing was wrong,” said committee member Rep. Jamie B. Raskin (D-Md.) in an interview.
 “I’ve never really doubted that from the beginning.
 But all of this evidence makes it certain that he had consciousness of guilt as he proceeded to try to overthrow the election result.”

 In a lengthy statement Thursday, Trump rejected the committee’s allegations, claiming once again that his election loss was “fraudulent.”